-Growth was slow until the 1950's when many people arrived from the prairies and Europe to work in the sawmills.
-The 1960's and 70's were years of remarkable growth associated with modernization of the sawmill industry and construction of three pulp mills.
-By 1997, the population was over 75,000.
+Growth in Prince George was slow until the 1950's when many people arrived from the prairies and Europe to work in the burgeoning forest industry.
+The 1960's and 70's were years of remarkable growth associated with modernization of the sawmills and the construction of three pulp mills.
+By 1997, the population had reached 75,000.

-The City's economy is based on the forest industry with fourteen sawmills, two single pulp mills and a twinned pulp mill, one of the largest in the world.
-Wood products manufacturing, a refinery, a brewery, chemical plants and diesel locomotive repair shops contribute to the industrial base.
+The City's economy is based largely on the forest industry with fourteen sawmills, two single pulp mills, and one of the largest twinned pulp mills in the world.
+Wood products manufacturing, a refinery, a brewery, chemical plants, and diesel locomotive repair shops contribute to the industrial base.

-The City's role as a regional centre is highlighted by a large, modern library and hospital, a regional college, the main campus of the University of Northern British Columbia, two museums, an art gallery, amateur theatre groups and a symphony orchestra.
+The City's role as a regional centre is highlighted by a large, modern library and hospital, a regional college, the main campus of the University of Northern British Columbia, two museums, an art gallery, a brand new police facility, the new BC Cancer Agency Centre for the North, amateur theatre groups, and a symphony orchestra.

 More information on the Fraser-Fort George Regional District is available on their website: http://www.rdffg.bc.ca